 In stressful times, it raises our blood pressure, digs into energy reserves, and empowers the body to either fight or flight.

 Let’s face it, too much stress can also make it harder to sleep, which has a negative impact on our overall health and well-being.

 It encourages bad habits, like smoking, drinking, overeating, and more.
 It can harm our relationships because we feel on edge and irritable.
 It can bring down our productivity, creativity, and happiness.

 Too much stress is bad for us, and the negative effects are well-documented.

-We understand, though, that it might not be the ideal step for everyone.
+Understandably, it might not be the ideal step that everyone can take.

 The good news is that we can reduce the impact of stress by managing it in healthy ways.

-Many relieve stress by eating, especially comfort foods, but that can have bad effects on their health or make them feel guilty, thus adding to the existing stress.
+Many relieve stress by eating more than usual, especially comfort foods, but that can have harmful effects on health or make you feel guilty, thus adding to the existing stress.